Tanmay2006-Tech/face-id-blockchain/README.md

 Verified match: YES
 ```

-This additional verification step prevents the system from trusting reverse-image-search results alone.
+This step prevents the pipeline from trusting reverse-image-search results on visual similarity alone; it confirms the match is actually the same person.

 ### 4. IPFS Evidence Archive